 Never one to back down from a good research challenge, I bought a copy of the English translation of "Manual de zoología fantástica" to see how far I could get.

+The "Animals That Live in the Mirror" story in this book refers to "Lettres edifantes et curieuses" from Paris sometime in the first half of the eighteenth century by a man named Father Zallinger who recorded a legend from the times of the Yellow Emperor in China.
 One thing I did find that's very odd is that Borges's Fauna of Mirrors story, in the original edition, references a "Father Fontecchio," but later versions have changed it to "Father Zallinger."
 I honestly have no idea why this would be, but it is puzzling.
 It also seems that the story from Borges doesn't have much detail, and people have added more and more to it somewhere along the line.

 I found copies of the complete works of Herbert Allen Giles, digitized and searchable, and there's no mention of Fontecchio, Zallinger, or anything having to do with creatures from mirrors.
 Giles does briefly mention the Yellow Emperor, but there's nothing I can find that connects his writings to any of this.
 I also found two archives with copies "Lettres édifiantes et curieuses" available.
 I brushed up on my French and pored over them, looking for any indication anywhere relating to the Borges myth of the Yellow Emperor.
 Sadly, I didn't find anything.
 I'm also not the only person looking.
 Folklorist Daniel Peretti, who works at the Memorial University of Newfoundland, seems to have taken on the challenge in his own time and discovered at least some of Borges's sources in The Book of Imaginary Beings are genuine.
 I'll keep digging, but I don't expect to find anything.
 If I do, I'll certainly report back.